Crazz-Zaac/yugantar/ProjectJournal.md

 - Solved the issue of token local storage.
 This resolved the issue of login, signup and user edit profile.

-  - The way the backend was send the token and the way frontend was retrieving the token wasn't aligned.
+  - The way the backend was sending the token and the way frontend was retrieving the token wasn't aligned.
   - This caused the token mismatch.

 - Added a new endpoint for `users/me/change-password`

+---

+### 2025-12-13

+- Storing tokens in redis with expiry time
+- Handling tokens when logs out